UAlberta-CMPUT401/Ideas-for-YEG/docs/index.md

 Acceptance Tests

-* Idea Creator clicks on "update idea" on their project page
+* Idea Creator clicks on "update idea" button on their project page
-* Idea Creator enters input to change all of some of the fields such as title, description, status
+* Idea Creator enters input to change all or some of the fields such as title, description, status
-* Idea page gets updated
+* Idea page gets updated with the changed info
+* If user decides to cancel updating the idea, the resulting idea page will reflect no changes
 ```

 <a name="add-idea-admin"></a>